Grizzly (film)

-Grizzly (also known as Killer Grizzly on American television) is a 1976 American horror thriller film directed by William Girdler about a park ranger's attempts to halt the wild rampage of an 18 ft tall, 2,000 lb man-eating grizzly bear that terrorizes a National Forest, having developed a taste for human flesh.
+Grizzly (also known as Killer Grizzly on American television) is a 1976 American horror thriller film directed by William Girdler and starring Christopher George, Andrew Prine, Richard Jaeckel, and Joan McCall.
+It follows a park ranger's attempts to halt the wild rampage of an 18 ft tall, 2,000 lb man-eating grizzly bear that terrorizes a National Forest, having developed a taste for human flesh.
 However, a drunken hunting party complicates matters.
-It stars Christopher George, Andrew Prine and Richard Jaeckel.

 Widely considered a Jaws rip-off, Grizzly used many of the same plot devices as its shark predecessor, which had been a huge box office success during the previous year.
 The giant grizzly bear in the film was portrayed by a Kodiak bear named Teddy, who was 11 ft tall.

+The film was produced and distributed by Film Ventures International, released on May 16, 1976.
+Despite negative reviews, the film was a considerable commercial success.
+A sequel, Grizzly II: Revenge, was filmed in 1983 but due to production issues was not completed and released until 2020.

 Plot

 Military veteran helicopter pilot and guide Don Stober flies individuals above a national park.
 He states that the woods are untouched and remain much as they did during the time when Native Americans lived there.

-After breaking camp, two hikers, Maggie and June, are attacked and killed by an unseen animal.
-The national park's Chief Ranger, Michael Kelly, and photographer Allison Corwin decide to follow a ranger to the primitive campsite to check on the hikers.
+After breaking camp, hikers Maggie and June are attacked and killed by an unseen animal.
+The national park's Chief Ranger, Michael Kelly, and photographer Allison Corwin follow a ranger to the primitive campsite to check on the hikers.
 There, they discover the mangled corpses, one of which has been partially buried.

 At the hospital, a doctor tells Kelly that a large bear killed the women.
 The park supervisor, Charley Kittridge, blames Kelly for the attacks, as the bears were supposed to have been moved from the park by Kelly and naturalist Arthur Scott before the tourist season began.
-Kelly and Kittridge argue over closing the park before deciding to move all hikers off the park's mountain, while allowing campers to remain in the lowlands.
-Kelly calls Scott and informs him of the bear attack.
+Kelly and Kittridge decide to move all hikers off the park's mountain, while allowing campers to remain in the lowlands.

-During a search of the mountain, a ranger stops for a break at a waterfall.
-Unaware that the bear is lurking nearby, she is killed while showering in the falls.
+During a search of the mountain, a ranger stops for a break at a waterfall and is killed while showering.
 Kelly recruits the helicopter pilot, Stober, to assist in the search.
 Flying above the forest, they see Scott adorned in animal skin while tracking the bear.
-Telling them all of the bears are accounted for and this specific bear is unknown to the forest, Scott also informs them that the animal they are looking for is a prehistoric species of grizzly bear (a fictional Pleistocene Epoch Arctodus ursus horribilis) that stands around 15 ft tall, weighs 2,000 to 3,000 lb – much larger and heavier than a regular one – and is hypercarnivorous.
+He informs them that the animal they are looking for is a descendent of a prehistoric species of grizzly bear (fictional Pleistocene Epoch Arctodus ursus horribilis) that stands around 15 ft tall, weighs 2,000 to 3,000 lb – much larger and heavier than a regular one – and is hypercarnivorous.
 Kelly and Stober scoff at the notion.